chuaweijie/mitmproxy/docs/install.rst

 -----------------------

-The recommended way to install mitmproxy on Windows is to use the installer provided at `mitmproxy.org`_.
+The recommended way to install mitmproxy on Windows is to use the installer provided at `releases`_.
 After installation, you'll find shortcuts for :ref:`mitmweb` (the web-based interface) and :ref:`mitmdump` in the start menu.
 Both executables are  added to your PATH and can be invoked from the command line.